Serena Williams beaten by Angelique Kerber for Wimbledon title

-She prevented Williams from claiming an eighth title at Wimbledon and 24th from all Grand Slam tournaments, which would have equaled Margaret Court’s record.
+In doing so, Kerber prevented Williams from claiming an eighth title at Wimbledon and 24th from all Grand Slam tournaments, which would have equaled Margaret Court’s record.
+As things stand, Williams holds the mark for the half-century of professional tennis, one ahead of Kerber’s idol, Graf.

 Williams gave birth only 10½ months ago, then was treated for blood clots.
 She wore special compression leggings as a precaution during Wimbledon, just the fourth tournament of her comeback.